BERT HOWE

 DIRECTORY AND CAPABILITIES

-Drawing from more than four thousand building and construction related expert designations, the Ina, Illinois Construction Expert Directory offers a wide range of trial support and construction consulting services to attorneys and construction practice groups concerned with construction defect and claims matters.
-BHA provides building claims and trial support services to the building industry's most recognizable companies, insurers, risk managers, and a variety of municipalities.
-In connection with in house assets which include construction cost and scheduling experts, registered design professionals, forensic engineers, certified professional estimators, the firm brings national experience and local capabilities to Ina and the surrounding areas.
+Through more than four thousand general contracting and design related expert designations, the Ina, Illinois Construction Expert Directory delivers a superior construction and design expert support solution to legal professionals and construction practice groups seeking effective resolution of construction defect and claims litigation.
+BHA provides construction claims evaluation, testimony, and support services to the nation's leading construction practice groups, Fortune 500 builders, real estate investment trusts, risk managers, owners, as well as a variety of municipalities and government offices.
+Employing in house resources which include construction delay claims experts, registered design professionals, professional engineers, and credentailed construction consultants, the organization brings national experience and local capabilities to Ina and the surrounding areas.

 Construction Expert Witness News & Info